OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 # Permission denied (publickey).
 ```

-#### Add the SSH Public Key to Gerrit
+#### Adding the SSH Public Key to Gerrit
-* Login to the [OpenSwitch Review](https://review.openswitch.net/) site by clicking on the Top Right `Sign in` link.
+1. Log in to the [OpenSwitch Review](https://review.openswitch.net/) site by clicking on the top right `Sign in` link.
 	* OpenSwitch uses a `GitHub` account to login to the Review Site (Gerrit).
-If you do not have an account create one by cliking on `Sign up` in the GitHub page after you try to login to the [OpenSwitch Review](https://review.openswitch.net/).
+If you do not have an account, create one by 	clicking  `Sign up` in the GitHub page after you try to login to the [OpenSwitch Review](https://review.openswitch.net/).
- * Keep record of the password and username as this is your Gerrit user and is needed to work with OpenSwitch.
+	* Keep a record of the password and username as this is your Gerrit User information and is needed to work with OpenSwitch.
-* Click on the `Settings` link (in the menu under the user's name in the upper right-hand corner).
+* Click  `Settings` (in the menu under the user's name in the upper right-hand corner).
 * Select `SSH Public Keys` in the panel on the left.
-* Paste the SSH public key (`id_rsa.pub` contents) in the input area for use with this site.
+* Paste the SSH public key (`id_rsa.pub`) contents in the input area to use with this site.
-* Click `Add`
+* Click `Add`.

 #### Verify that an username is assigned to Gerrit
-* Login to the [OpenSwitch Review](https://review.openswitch.net/) site by clicking on the Top Right `Sign in` link.
+1. Log in to the [OpenSwitch Review](https://review.openswitch.net/) site by clicking on the top right `Sign in` link.
-* Click on the `Settings` link (in the menu under the user's name in the upper right-hand corner).
+* Click `Settings` in the menu under the user's name in the upper right-hand corner.
-* Click on the `Profile` link (left side)
+* Click `Profile` on the left side.
-* Verify that an username exists, or define one if it does not exist.
+* Verify that a username exists, or define a username if one does not exist.
-* Keep track of the username as this is the Gerrit User and will be used to work with OpenSwitch
+* Keep track of the username as this is the Gerrit User information and is used to work with OpenSwitch.

 #### Client SSH configuration
-* Add an entry similar to this to your `~/.ssh/config` file (preserve the indentation), which directs SSH to the proper SSH private key file to use for the OpenSwitch review website:
+Add an entry similar to the following in your `~/.ssh/config` file (preserve the identification), which directs SSH to the proper SSH private key file to use for the OpenSwitch review website:
 ```
 Host review.openswitch.net
 	User <gerrit-user>